PRE-EVENT AGENDA: March 11th, 2026 | 📍 JW Marriott Miami Turnberry Resort & Spa

-Join us from 8:00 AM to collect your badge and enjoy breakfast networking, the perfect way to kick-start your day with fresh connections and conversations.
+Join us from 8:00 AM to collect your badge and enjoy breakfast networking - the perfect way to kick-start your day with fresh connections and conversations.

 Focused on discussing active deals with a funding source, connect with the Independent Sponsors or Capital Providers specializing in investments in the industry sectors and markets you focus on.
 In advance of the event you will be provided with a full list of attendees, so you can choose to meet with the most relevant contacts and evaluate the potential for future business partnerships.